Capture Macrobenchmark metrics

 FrameTimingMetric captures timing information from frames produced by a benchmark, such as a scrolling or animation, and outputs the following values:

-These measurements are collected in a distribution: 50th, 90th, 95th, and 99th percentile.
+These measurements are collected in a distribution of 50th, 90th, 95th, and 99th percentile.

-For more information about how to identify and improve slow frames, see Slow rendering.
+For more information on how to identify and improve slow frames, see Slow rendering.

 Figure 3.
 FrameTimingMetric results.

-TraceSectionMetric captures the amount of time taken by a trace section matching the provided sectionName and outputs min, median, and maximum time in milliseconds.
+TraceSectionMetric captures the number of times a trace section matching the provided sectionName occurs and the amount of time it takes.
+For the time, it outputs the minimum, median, and maximum times in milliseconds.
 The trace section is defined either by the function call trace(sectionName) or the code between Trace.beginSection(sectionName) and Trace.endSection() or their async variants.
 It always selects the first instance of a trace section captured during a measurement.
+It only outputs trace sections from your package by default; to include processes outside your package, set targetPackageOnly = false.

 For more information about tracing, see Overview of system tracing and Define custom events.